RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 3. Type `A` when prompted for permissions in the PowerShell window.
     This executes the script and creates the Enterprise Server region definition file, `BANKDEMO.xml`, in the same folder.
 The file is configured for the location in which you have saved the sample files.

-If you encounter issues with running the PowerShell script, you can do the following instead:
+If you cannot use the PowerShell script to create the BANKDEMO.xml file, you can create it manually:
-1. Create a `BANKDEMO.xml` file.
+1. Create an empty `BANKDEMO.xml` file.
-2. Open the file and copy the contents of the `BANKDEMO.template` file to it.
+2. Open the filein a text editor and copy the contents of the `BANKDEMO.template` file to the `BANKDEMO.xml` file.
-2. In the `BANKROOT=__IMPORT_FILE_DIR__/..` value pair, manually edit `_IMPORT_FILE_DIR` to the name of the directory containing the script.
+2. In the `BANKROOT=__IMPORT_FILE_DIR__/..` value pair, manually edit `_IMPORT_FILE_DIR` and replace it with the path to the tutorial directory.
 If you imported the tutorial files to the `MFETUSER` folder, the directory name would be `C:\MFETDUSER\tutorial/..`.

 Ensure that the default settings are applied to the Directory Sever: